Peter-SB/Go-Chat-App/README.md

 **Benefits**:

-Testability: Using interfaces for DI makes it easy to replace database or auth implementations with mocks during unit testing.
+**Testability**: Using interfaces for DI makes it easy to replace database or auth implementations with mocks during unit testing.
 The auth unit tests swap out the mySQL database implementation for a MockDB.

-Flexibility: Abstracting dependencies allows you to use different implementations without changing code.
+**Flexibility**: Abstracting dependencies allows you to use different implementations without changing code.
 This is particularly useful for integrating new services like a database.
 By decoupling dependencies, DI reduces tight coupling between components, making the codebase easier to maintain and extend.

-Separation of Concerns: DI promotes clean architecture by separating the logic of object creation from business logic, adhering to the Single Responsibility Principle (SRP).
+**Separation of Concerns**: DI promotes clean architecture by separating the logic of object creation from business logic, adhering to the Single Responsibility Principle (SRP).

 This architecture could be further improved with the **Repository Pattern**.
 This would mean encapsulating our database functionality further by creating another layer of abstraction, decoupling the data access logic from other business logic.
 This would make testing and new service integration even easier.